ICSE2025/SCOPE/README.md

 We provide the additional performance data of 500 runs to analyze trustworthy ground truth.
 Please see the file "Additional_500_performance data.xlsx"

+The performance obtained by SCOPE is compared with the ground truth with 1,400 repetitions.
+In cold starts and warm starts, the accuracy is 96.96% and 96.39%, respectively.
+Thus, SCOPE can obtain the performance testing result with 96.67% mean accuracy when compared with the ground truth with 1,400 repetitions.

 The performance obtained by SCOPE is compared with the ground truth with 1,500 repetitions.
 In cold starts and warm starts, the accuracy is 96.81% and 96.25%, respectively.
-Thus, SCOPE can obtain the performance testing result with **96.53%** mean accuracy when compared with the ground truth with 1,500 repetitions
+Thus, SCOPE can obtain the performance testing result with 96.53% mean accuracy when compared with the ground truth with 1,500 repetitions.

 ---